Characterization of DESI fiber assignment incompleteness effect on 2-point clustering and mitigation methods for DR1 analysis: Data

 \section{Data}

-DESI is a multi-object spectroscopic instrument \cite{DESIinstrument}: robotic positioners guide 5000 optical fibers \cite{DESIfocalplane,DESIfa} to the celestial coordinates of the designated targets \cite{DESItarget}, with the fibers transmitting the collected light to the spectrographs.
+DESI is a multi-object spectroscopic instrument \cite{DESIinstrument}: robotic positioners guide 5000 optical fibers \cite{FocalPlane.Silber.2023, DESIfa} to the celestial coordinates of the designated targets \cite{DESItarget}, with the fibers transmitting the collected light to the spectrographs.
 The full coverage of the survey footprint is achieved trough multiple, overlapping, pointings of the instrument, over different regions of the sky.
 We refer to such pointings or, equivalently, to the corresponding sets of 5000 targets, as tiles.
-In this work we study the first, main survey, DESI data release, DR1 \cite{DESI2024.I.DR1}, which includes the observations completed between May 14, 2021 and June 14, 2022.
 Specifically, we focus on the redshift catalogs assembled using the version named ``iron" of the spectroscopic processing \cite{Redrock.Bailey.2024}.

 DESI large-scale observations are organised in two separate programs: ``bright" and ``dark" time, corresponding, for DR1, to 2275 and 2744 observed tiles, respectively.
 In dark time DESI observes three classes of targets: Emission Line Galaxies (ELG) \cite{ELGtarget}, Luminous Red Galaxies (LRG) \cite{LRGtarget} and Quasars (QSO) \cite{QSOtarget}.
 In addition, a low redshift Bright Galaxy Sample (BGS) \cite{BGStarget} is observed in bright time.
 All the targets were selected based on photometry from the Legacy Survey Data Release 9 \cite{LS.Overview.Dey.2019,LS.dr9.Schegel.2024}.
 For cosmological inference, the different target types are organised in redhsift bins as follows, \begin{itemize} \item ELG: \quad $0.8<z<1.1$; \quad $1.1<z<1.6$ \item LRG: \quad $0.4<z<0.6$; \quad $0.6<z<0.8$; \quad $0.8<z<1.1$ \item QSO: \quad $0.8<z<2.1$; \quad $2.1<z<3.5$ \item BGS: \quad $0.1<z<0.4$ \end{itemize} were the highest QSO bin is used for Lyman alpha forest analysis \cite{DESI2024.IV.KP6} but not for galaxy clustering studies, except for those on primordial non Gaussianity, which adopt $0.8 < z < 3.1$~\cite{chaussidon2024}.
 In this work, for the sake of compactness, we instead collapse each tracer into a unique redshift bin (we only consider QSOs with $z < 2.1$) and we focus on the dark-program tracers: ELG, LRG and QSO.
 In principle, all the studies and methods presented here can be applied to BGS tracers as well, as they are equipped with the same tools, such as weights and simulated catalogues, and exhibit a similar response to FA.
 The raw, unweighted, redshift distributions of the observed galaxies are shown in figure~\ref{fig:zdist_data}.